maheshpachpande/MLOps_Insurance_Fraud/README.md

 conda create -n mlops_env python=3.8 -y # for name based (-p for path based) conda activate mlops_env

+# Create setup.py file for the MLOps project
+the standard way to make your code installable and reusable.

 # install the dependencies
 pip install -r requirements.txt